sauerpatchkid/256_hotelrecommender/README.md

 ### 4. Run the notebooks

 Open the notebooks in Jupyter or VS Code and run them in the order listed above.
 The exploration and pipeline notebooks use DuckDB to process the data without loading it all into memory.
-The pipeline notebook exports train/valid/test parquet files that the two model notebooks read in.
+The pipeline notebook exports train/valid/test parquet files that the model notebooks read in.

 ## Requirements